Our Approach to Tax

 For the purposes of the Group’s tax strategy, tax is defined as all forms of direct or indirect tax charges or levies including corporate income tax, VAT, payroll taxes, excise and import duties, stamp duties and withholding taxes.

-The Group tax strategy applies to all entities within the UK group as well as all Directors and employees whose actions or responsibilities impact on the management of tax in the UK.
+The Group tax strategy applies to all entities in the Group as well as all Directors and employees whose actions or responsibilities impact on the management of tax.

 Tax Governance Framework